-: Calculated as net percentages.
+7: Calculated as net percentages.
 Positive values indicate that the factor has contributed to an increase of loan demand, while the negative ones to a decrease of loan demand.
-Source: Bank of Albania.
+Source: The Bank of Albania.

-In 2023 Q4, banks anticipate a higher loan demand from enterprises, both for financing investments and for meeting liquidity needs.
-In terms of enterprise size, loan demand is also expected to be high across the segments of SMEs and large enterprises (Chart 6).
+In the second quarter of the year, banks anticipate higher loan demand from enterprises both for financing investments and for meeting liquidity needs.
+In terms of enterprise size, loan demand is expected to be high for both small-and-medium-sized enterprises as well as large enterprises (Chart 6).